Tax filing deadlines and payments extended

-The Oregon Department of Revenue, under the direction of Gov. Kate Brown, announced an extension for Oregon tax filing and payment deadlines for personal income taxes and other taxes.
+The Oregon Department of Revenue, under the direction of Governor Kate Brown, announced an extension for Oregon tax filing and payment deadlines for personal income taxes and other taxes.

 You have free articles remaining.